Connect with us

 By Adam Ellis

-The BBC TMS broadcaster will succeed James Whitaker, who stood down from the role last month as a result of a reshuffle to the ECB’s scouting and selection process.
+The TMS broadcaster will succeed James Whitaker, who stood down from the role last month as a result of a reshuffle to the ECB’s scouting and selection process.

 England have lost 10 of their last 13 Tests away from home, despite England’s prominent rise with the white ball with the Australian at the helm.

-And Strauss enacted a major shake-up to the personnel involved in spotting potential international stars from the county circuit.
+And Strauss enacted a major shake-up to the personnel involved in spotting potential international stars from the circuit.

-Smith is now expected to head up the panel to begin preparations for England’s series against Pakistan in May, with his first task likely to be the appointment of a third, independent, selector to join him and Bayliss in setting out team plans.
+Smith is now expected to head up the panel to begin preparations for England’s series against in May, with his first task likely to be the appointment of a third, independent, selector to join him and Bayliss in setting out team plans.

 Click to comment